 Germany is the world’s top donor country to education, but high costs for students in Germany distort the picture; bilateral programs increasingly focus on vocational training

-Promoting education is one of six focus areas of Germany’s overarching development policy in the current legislative term (2013-2017).
-In practice, education is not a top priority, but has received increased political attention and funding in recent years as part of Germany’s initiatives to tackle the ‘root causes’ of forced migration, particularly in sub-Saharan Africa and the Middle East and North Africa (MENA) region.
+Education has received increased political attention and funding in recent years as part of Germany’s initiatives to tackle the ‘root causes’ of forced migration, particularly in sub-Saharan Africa and the Middle East and North Africa (MENA) region.
 The government’s focus is on strengthening vocational training systems as part of a wider effort to foster labor markets and job creation in these regions.
-This has been also reflected in Germany’s G20 presidency in 2017.
-While education is not a key priority of the country’s G20 agenda, it does place a focus on vocational training and computer literacy (e.g. e-skills) for women and girls.

-Germany provides the vast majority of its education ODA as bilateral funding: 92% (US$1.9 billion) in 2015.
-The largest share of bilateral education ODA in 2015 was directed towards ‘post-secondary education’ (64%, see figure below).
-However, this high share is driven by scholarships and other costs for students from developing countries studying in Germany (US$1 billion), especially indirect costs of tuition.
-Not counting these costs, only 19% of bilateral education ODA went to post-secondary education programs.
-The second largest share of bilateral education ODA was allocated to strengthening general education systems (14% or US$262 million), with a particular focus on education facilities and training.
-Basic education received 11% or US$207 million in 2015, with a focus on primary education; 10% (US$185 million) was allocated to vocational training.
+Germany provides the vast majority of its education ODA as bilateral funding: US$2.0 billion in 2016.
+The largest share of bilateral education ODA in 2016 was directed towards ‘post-secondary education’ (63%, see figure below).
+However, this high share is driven by scholarships and other costs for students from partner countries studying in Germany (US$1.1 billion).
+Not counting these costs, only 18% of bilateral education ODA went to post-secondary education programs.
+The second largest share of bilateral education ODA was allocated to strengthening general education systems (14% or US$278 million), with a focus on education facilities and training.
+12% (US$243 million) was allocated to vocational training.
+Basic education’ received 10% in 2016, or US$205 million, with a focus on primary education.

-Student costs also distort the picture when it comes to the geographic allocation of education ODA: Between 2013 and 2015, half of bilateral education ODA (US$819 million) was disbursed to countries in Asia, while only 13% went to sub-Saharan Africa (US$211 million).
-18% was invested in the MENA region.
-However, more than 64% (US$615 million) of education ODA to Asia was made up of costs of hosting students in Germany, driven by costs for students from China (US$202 million) and India (US$97 million).
+Student costs also distort the picture when it comes to the geographic allocation of education ODA: Between 2014 and 2016, 39% of bilateral education ODA (US$706 million) was disbursed to countries in Asia, while only 13% went to sub-Saharan Africa (US$228 million).
+19% was invested in the MENA region (US$352 million).
+However, two-thirds (65%; US$461 million) of education ODA to Asia was made up of costs of hosting students in Germany, driven by costs for students from China (US$200 million) and India (US$94 million).
 Education is a focus area of BMZ’s work in 11 partner countries: Afghanistan, Ethiopia, Guatemala, Honduras, Yemen, Jordan, Kosovo, Malawi, Mozambique, Togo, and Lebanon.
 Four of these are in Africa, four in Asia, two in Central America, and one in Europe.

-Germany provided US$161 million in multilateral education funding in 2015 (8% of Germany’s total education ODA).
-Most of this funding was channeled through the EU institutions in the form of mandatory contributions (81% or US$130 million in 2015).
-Other recipients were the African Development Fund (AfDF; 7%), the Asian Development Fund (AsDF; 4%), and the United Nations Relief and Works Agency for Palestine Refugees in the Near East (UNRWA; 3%).
+Germany provided US$163 million in multilateral education funding in 2015 (latest year for which full data is available, 8% of Germany’s total education ODA).
+Most of this funding was channeled through the EU institutions in the form of mandatory contributions (81% or US$132 million in 2015).
+Other recipients were the African Development Fund (AfDF; 8%), the Asian Development Fund (AsDF; 4%), and the United Nations Relief and Works Agency for Palestine Refugees in the Near East (UNRWA; 3%).

 BMZ’s department ‘Global Issues - Sector Policies’ guides policy development within education